Cognigy/Documentation/docs/release-notes/earlier-versions/cognigy-ai-pre-4.30.md

 - Fixed an API compatibility issue in our Sunshine Conversations V2 endpoint
 - Fixed a stability issue in the microservices that executes Cognigy Extensions
 - Fixed a bug where the NLUConnector selection in our Interaction Panel would not properly persist
-- Fixed a bug regarding user feedback when deleting a virtual agent
+- Fixed a bug regarding user feedback when deleting an AI Agent
 - Fixed a bug regarding Optional Questions and their order when multiple will be used
 - Fixed a bug while importing Intents through a file upload
 - Fixed a stability issue when deleting Extensions where certain artifacts would not get deleted properly
 - Fixed a bug related to date parsing
-- Fixed a bug where the permissions derived from the "project admin" role would not be sufficient for most operations in virtual agents
+- Fixed a bug where the permissions derived from the "project admin" role would not be sufficient for most operations in AI Agents
 - Fixed a stability issue in our NLU microservices regarding their health checks
 - Fixed a bug in our voice-gateway integration where certain calls would get dropped
 - Fixed a bug where certain emails could not be used as answers in Question Nodes